logo

 Mattias

-So we don't share order book details, but as you say, there is a clear gap between order bookings and revenue this quarter, and yeah, that translates into orders that should be taken to revenue next quarter, right?
+So we don't share order book details, but as you say, there is a clear gap between order bookings and revenue this quarter.
+And yeah, that translates into orders that should be taken to revenue next quarter, right?

 speaker

-Joakim Gunel
+Joakim Gunell

 Analyst, DNB Markets